 Diego Sileo, Ya Basta Hijos de Puta, exhibition of Teresa Margolles

 AS.
-Last Friday, witnessing the performance dedicated to Karla, transsexual and a friend of Teresa, brutally killed in Ciudad Juarez, to whom actually an entire room within the exhibition was dedicated, I’ve seen people sitting and surrounding the artwork outside PAC Mesa y Dos Bancos with a light spirit.
-I guess they were unaware of the true nature behind the work, which at first sight seems to be just a table with two benches.
-What is your point of view on relationship between the public and this type of artwork?
+Last Friday while attending the performance dedicated to Karla, the transgender and friend of Teresa’s who was brutally murdered in Ciudad Juarez, and to whom an entire room was dedicated within the exhibition, I saw people sitting around the artwork Mesa y Dos Bancos outside the PAC dedicated to her in a light-hearted spirit.
+It happens that we are often unaware of the real stories the works tell.
+What is your perspective on the relationship between the public and these kinds of artworks?

 DS.
 The focus of the public artwork by Teresa Margolles is: to present art pieces loaded with meaning (and often made with elements – organic and non – of dead human beings) under an appearance of normality, as many other objects decorating our city.
 The action then focuses on the changes of public’s reaction, especially when it comes to the knowledge of artworks’ construction and its components; how their perception and experience change after facing such a topic as death being transformed into everyday life objects.
 Her works are a form of public art with a strong sociological value, which relies on our fears and our own limits.

 AS.
-Which work was one of the most complicated for you to expose and to understand?
+Was there any work of them all that you personally found most complicated to expose and understand?

 DS.
 Almost all of Teresa’s works are complicated to submit, considering the level of anxiety that can be easily misunderstood or poorly perceived.
 The hardest work to do in preparing an exhibition is to calculate and evaluate the perfection in every single aspect – even the tiniest – as an example, how her exhibitions are set up.
 Nothing can be instinctive or entrusted to a simple aesthetic taste.
 Every installation is a kind of commitment of the artist also towards people, often victims, it represents.
 Definitely, staging the opera Vaporización in Milan, became a challenge that I never thought I would succeed to complete: too many logical impediments (such as retrieving sheets used in the morgues of Milan) and too many fears ingrained in all of us, living so organic and sensory experience of death, that sincerely made me doubt several times my choice to submit it to all the costs in the exhibition, but I’m glad I persevered, because, in my opinion, it is one of the most important works of Teresa’s production and also the most complex and sophisticated one.
 Actually, it is a true masterpiece of contemporary world.